aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables.md

   - EBGP (default for l3ls-evpn)
   - IBGP (only with OSPF or ISIS variants in underlay)
   - none**
+  - HER (Head-End Replication)***
 - Only summary network addresses need to be defined.
 IP addresses are then assigned to each node, based on its unique device id.
   - To view IP address allocation and consumption, a summary is provided in the auto-generated fabric documentation in Markdown and CSV format.

-*Only supported with core_interfaces data model.
+*) Only supported with core_interfaces data model.

-** For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.
+**) For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.

+***) By setting `overlay_routing_protocol:HER`, `eos_designs` will configure static VXLAN flood-lists instead of using a dynamic overlay protocol.

 ## Flagging a Device as Not Deployed